On this page |

 When your setup requires a pre-roll phase, add a

-Muscle Preroll SOP to your network.
+Muscle Preroll SOP to your animated bone surfaces.

 This node manages the transition between rest pose and animation through three key parameters: